How Do You Spell Fighted

 Q2: How can I avoid making mistakes with irregular verbs in the future?

 A2: Consistent practice and exposure to the language are key.
-Reading extensively, engaging in conversations, and using online resources to quiz yourself will significantly reduce the likelihood of errors.
+Practically speaking, reading extensively, engaging in conversations, and using online resources to quiz yourself will significantly reduce the likelihood of errors.
 Building a strong foundation of irregular verbs is crucial.
-When in doubt, consult a dictionary or grammar guide.
+When in doubt, consult a dictionary or grammar guide And that's really what it comes down to..

 Q3: Is using "fighted" ever acceptable in informal settings?